thuongleit/Happiness-iOS/README.md

    - [x] Make updates to timeline immediately, not waiting for database call to succeed.
 If database call fails, undo updates.
    - [x] When making updates to timeline immediately, disable pull to refresh, edit, and delete as appropriate.
 - [x] Timeline
+   - [x] Change "Timeline" in nav bar to app icon.
    - [x] Change image for "Compose" button.
    - [x] Use round corners on images.
 - [x] Create/edit entry